Research

 Our Capital Markets contacts:

-Capital Markets DACH & Office Investment Germany:
+Capital Markets & Office Investment:

 Industrial Investment:

-Diana Schumann, Co-Head of Industrial Investment Germany
+Diana Schumann, Head of Industrial Investment Germany

 Residential Investment: